virgesmith/rust101/README.md

 ## Crypto

-A port of some C++ code I wrote to do some cryptocurrency-related tasks - hashing, EC keys, signing, verifying, and generation of bitcoin vanity addresses.
+A port of some C++ code I wrote to do some cryptocurrency-related tasks - command-line tools for hashing, EC keys, signing, verifying, and generation of bitcoin vanity addresses.
 The latter is a nice a nice simple problem for concurrency - threads only need to talk when one of them has found the answer.

 The package contains a core library and a number of command-line utilities:
 - `hash160` sha-256 + ripemd160 hash of an input file